Blog

 • That is all very well if you have children.
 But maybe you don’t?

-• This method is more difficult to apply when other parents are present who don’t get up.
+• This method is more challenging to apply when other parents are present who don’t get up.

 • Depending on the company, you might even block the progression of your career.